- Accounting Careers

-Forensic Accounting can be a big dampener to the employee morale.
-If the scrutiny does not reveal any negative results, employees may begin to feel that there is lack of trust from the employer.
-If fact they may not even be comfortable working in such tight inspection.
+Forensic Accounting can be a big dampener to employee morale.
+If the scrutiny does not reveal any negative results, employees may begin to feel that there is a lack of trust from the employer.
+In fact, they may not even be comfortable working in such tight inspection.
 Moreover, the co-operation or additional information required from employees may divert their focus from their core jobs.

 Chances of negative corporate image

-If the findings of the Forensic Accounting reveal the involvement of a certain individual and he is charged with the offence, that employee might threaten to defame the company in order to escape a trial.
+If the findings of the Forensic Accounting reveal the involvement of a certain individual and he is charged with the offense, that employee might threaten to defame the company in order to escape a trial.
 The company in such a case is at crossroads.
-On the flipside, if the trail for the financial fraud begins it still faces a loss of reputation from outsiders and investors.
+On the flipside, if the trailer for the financial fraud begins it still faces a loss of reputation from outsiders and investors.